UrbsLab/STREAMLINE/README.md

 - STREAMLINE is designed for supervised learning on tabular data.
 - Unstructured data pipelines such as image, text, audio, and raw time-series feature extraction are not automated here.
-- Some documentation pages on the public docs site still describe older pipeline versions or older terminology.
+- The documentation in `docs/source` is the current documentation for the v3 main release.
 - As with any ML pipeline assembled on top of evolving third-party libraries, latest-version local environments may expose compatibility issues that require updates.

 ## Publications And Citation